A. The Importance of Firm Culture

-D. Making a Lateral Move is Your Best Chance to Find Your Perfect Firm Culture
+D. Making a Lateral Move Is Your Best Chance to Find Your Perfect Firm Culture

 Many of our candidates, when preparing for an interview, want help identifying those questions that will help them unearth the true culture and environment at a firm.
 In short form, the question that needs to be answered for each lawyer is simply will I like it at this firm.
 Unfortunately, try as we may, we cannot always answer these questions as well as we would like.
 The culture of a firm may vary from practice group to practice group, and it is impossible to pin down with any meaningful certainty whether or not a good firm is always a good fit.
 Often, the only way to learn this is to actually go to the interviews and speak with the attorneys you may be working with.

 It's important to remember that the interview process as a lateral is much different from when a law student interviews for a summer clerkship.
 This is a plus.
 Unlike summer associate classes that can sometimes number in excess of 100, when a law firm conducts a lateral search, many candidates are interviewing for one, or possibly two, openings.
 Therefore, a law firm is not so concerned with competing for any one particular candidate.
 In this heightened competitiveness, it can sometimes be difficult for the lawyer interviewing for the job to get the sense of whether this particular law firm is made up of a group of lawyers with whom he/she wants to spend the rest of his/her career.
 Keep your best interests at heart, and do everything you possibly can to ensure that you find this firm.
 Obviously, your task is to get the job; however, you also need to understand the firm's culture.
-BCG has identified several ways in which you can evaluate whether a particular firm is right for you.
+BCG Attorney Search has identified several ways in which you can evaluate whether a particular firm is right for you.

-1. Preparation is the First Key to Evaluating Firm Culture
+1. Preparation Is the First Key to Evaluating Firm Culture

-You've gotten an interview.
+You've secured an interview.
 Before the interview, research as much as possible to determine the objective factors: How big is the office?
 What is the salary?
 What are the minimum billable hour requirements?
 In our opinion, this objective fact gathering is helpful in determining how well the firm is doing financially and how it has grown over time.
 On the cultural level, though, these factors are less important.
 It is the less obvious criteria and subjective information that make the difference in figuring out a firm's culture.